The article will aid you to remove PDF Maker completely. Follow the browser hijacker removal instructions provided at the bottom of this article.

 - Guide 1: How to Remove PDF Maker from Windows.

-- Guide 2: Get rid of PDF Maker from Mac OS X.
+- Guide 2: Get rid of PDF Maker on Mac OS X.

-- Guide 3: Remove PDF Maker from Google Chrome.
+- Guide 3: Remove PDF Maker in Google Chrome.

 - Guide 4: Erase PDF Maker from Mozilla Firefox.

 - Guide 5: Uninstall PDF Maker from Microsoft Edge.

 - Guide 6: Remove PDF Maker from Safari.

 - Guide 7: Eliminate PDF Maker from Internet Explorer.

 - Guide 8: Disable PDF Maker Push Notifications in Your Browsers.